The Rokinon 135mm F/2 was Built for Astrophotography

-The Rokinon 135mm F2.0 is considered to be a full frame lens, because it can accommodate a full frame image sensor with its 18.8 degree angle of view.
-In this review, however, I am using the lens on a corp sensor (APS-C) Canon EOS 60Da, which puts the field of view at 12.4 degrees.
+The Rokinon 135mm F2.0 is considered to be a full-frame lens because it can accommodate a full-frame image sensor with its 18.8-degree angle of view.
+In this review, however, I am using the lens on a crop sensor (APS-C) Canon EOS 60Da, which puts the field of view at 12.4 degrees.

 “Prime” means that this lens is fixed at 135mm, it is not a zoom lens that allows for focal length adjustments.
 Prime lenses are typically lighter as they do not need the additional glass and mechanics required to zoom at varying magnifications.